-Students will be placed on a Watch list by Head of Year (HOY) if they reach 5 negative points in a calendar month.
-Students will be interviewed by their HOY when they get to 4 negative points.
+Students will be placed on a Watch list by a Head of Year (HOY) if they reach 5 negative points for poor behaviour in a calendar month.
+Students may be interviewed by their HOY when they get to 4 negative points.

-Once a student is on the Watch list they will receive a HOY detention if they get 1 negative point in a day and an SLT detention if they receive two or more negative points in a day.
+Once a student is on the Watch list they may receive a HOY detention if they get 1 negative point in a day and an SLT detention if they receive two or more negative points in a day.